 Take it all in, stare into those baby eyes, memorize the outline of his little baby lips, and remember that the sacrifices you make as a mother are worth it.
 The bond you will create with your baby while you nurse is just as much a reason to breastfeed as any other.

 One last thing before I let you get back to it, please, seek help.
-Something I should have done earlier is asked for help instead of try to figure everything out on my own.
+A crucial part of breastfeeding 101 is knowing when you need to seek help.
+Something I should have done earlier is asked for assistance instead of try to figure everything out on my own.
 Even though I struggled with a bad latch, a severe lip tie, a heavy letdown, and foremilk/hindmilk imbalance, I never spoke to a lactation consultant after I left the hospital.

 This is where I went wrong.
 Yes, I did persevere and I was able to meet my breastfeeding goals but the struggle didn't have to be overcome by myself.
 Contact your hospital's lactation consultant, your midwife, or La Leche Legue International for help breastfeeding as soon as you feel like you might be having trouble meeting your breastfeeding goals.
 And don't forget, your mom tribe is always here to help!

 Tell me everything!
 What was it like when you first started breastfeeding?
 What do you wish you knew before you ever latched?
-Did you have a similar experience that I did?
-Or was it totally smooth sailing?
-I want to hear your story.
+Anything else you would add to breastfeeding 101?

 What To Read Next:

 - 21 of the Best Breastfeeding Essentials For Nursing Moms